Extinction Rebellion roadblock

 blog, so will write no more here.

-with three other photographers from North Greenwich station to the centre
+walked with three other photographers from North Greenwich station

-since, though in recent years much of the riverside path has been closed
+times since, though in recent years much of the riverside path has

-of extreme wide-angle panoramic views - usually around 145
+mixture of extreme wide-angle panoramic views - usually around 145

 degrees - in a non-rectilinear perspective, some cropped to a more

 panoramic format, others not and more conventional images using the

 No More Grenfells - Make Tower Blocks Safe